jtmaston/ViSi-Genie-PiPico-Library-DEV/README.md

+!!!
+WORK IN PROGRESS !!!

+A direct port of the genie arduino library to the Pi Pico.
+While this has been ( barely ) tested, more might be required.
+I am not responsible for any damage, boom boom, yeet yote or whatever happens with your devices.

+- JT

 ![image](http://www.4dsystems.com.au/downloads/4DLogo.png)

-ViSi-Genie-Arduino-Library-DEV (A.K.A genieArduinoDEV)
+ViSi-Genie-PiPico-Library-DEV (A.K.A geniePiPicoDEV)
 ==============================================================

-Arduino Library for 4D Systems ViSi-Genie Environment - Development Version
+PiPico Library for 4D Systems ViSi-Genie Environment - Development Version

-This library is the newly improved version of the original genieArduino library, and is classed as **STABLE**.
+This library is the newly improved version of the original geniePiPico library, and is classed as **STABLE**.
-This will eventually become the main genieArduino library in time, and is encouraged to be used as it includes new features over the original.
+This will eventually become the main geniePiPico library in time, and is encouraged to be used as it includes new features over the original.
-Original library found here: https://github.com/4dsystems/ViSi-Genie-Arduino-Library
+Original library found here: https://github.com/4dsystems/ViSi-Genie-PiPico-Library

 This library supports the following:
 Support for negative numbers, unsigned longs, unsigned integers with the WriteStr function.
 Features enhanced String Writing capability, no longer is a character Array the only viable option.
 Support for Workshop4 PRO features.
-2+ displays connected to a single Arduino, and adds a Demo to illustrate how that is achieved.
+2+ displays connected to a single PiPico, and adds a Demo to illustrate how that is achieved.
 New Internal and Inherent Widgets.
 Much more...

 ## Information

-This library provides high level functions for the Arduino, to ease communication with 4D Systems modules when using the module configured with ViSi-Genie.
+This library provides high level functions for the PiPico, to ease communication with 4D Systems modules when using the module configured with ViSi-Genie.
 Workshop4 PRO adds additional features to ViSi-Genie, allowing the User to write 4DGL code which can be executed at will from ViSi-Genie, enabling many advanced features not previously possible.
 Please refer to the 4D Systems website, namingly the Workshop4 Product Page, for documentation regarding Workshop4, and its environments.

 ## Installation

-Library folder should be placed in the C:\\Users\\%USERNAME%\\Documents\\Arduino\\Libraries\\ folder, or equivalent. (restart the IDE if already open).

-PLEASE ensure that the old library (if installed) has been removed completely so it does not conflict.

-For more information on the installation, please refer to [Installing Additional Arduino Libraries] (http://arduino.cc/en/Guide/Libraries)

-Open the ViSi-Genie project using Workshop4 and download to your display, connect the display to Arduino, reset the Arduino and it should work.

-This library should be discoverable from the Arduino IDE Library Manager too.
+Since the pico SDK uses CMake as its default build system, this library is designed to be compatible with it.
+Clone the repository ( with the option --recursive to grab all submodules) into your project directory.
+Then, include the CMakeLists.txt at the beginning of your project.
+In the end, link to GeniePico.

+An example flow would be

+    git submodule add https://github.com/jtmaston/ViSi-Genie-PiPico-Library-DEV.git genie
+    git submodule init
+    git submodule update

+Your CMakeLists should contain, somewhere at the top
+    include(genie/CMakeLists.txt)

+Then, at the bottom
+    target_link_libraries(executable GeniePico)

+You may also need to point the target_include_directories to the installation dir

 ## Example Sketch